ritterim/rimdev-blog/_posts/2019-11-25-z-index-is-confusing.md

 For the longest time, I was guilty of thinking I knew how `z-index` really worked.
 I was mistaken.
 I never really took the time to research how it actually worked.
 I believe a lot of front end devs are guilty of the same thing when they're starting out.
 If we want an element to stack above another we use `z-index`.
 Simple, right?
 Give it a little `z-index`.
 Wait, why didn’t that work?
 It needs to be higher.
 Really high, in fact.
 Let’s give it `z-index: 999` yeah that ought to do it.
 Not necessarily.

-Maybe, most importantly, we should first understand the default stacking order of elements even without a specified `z-index`.
+Maybe, most importantly, we should first understand the default stacking order of elements, even without a specified `z-index`.
 Simply put, elements are ordered from bottom to top.
 So the next sibling element in the dom will stack on top of the previous.
 Think about it like solitaire.
 When you deal out the cards, the first is laying on the table.
 As you find relevant cards, you place them next, and on top of the previous card.

 <figure>
     <img src="https://cardgames.io/solitaire/images/solitaire-logo.png" style="max-width: 100%">